 SocieCity presents “The Branch,” an international, cooperatively-run hub for art, ecology, community, and inspiring tomorrow, located in Osaka, Japan.

+We are scheduled to open in MARCH 2018!
 Your donation to The Branch will help us open a beautiful space for art and ecology to the public.

 Why Art and Ecology?